 SigSubSamples Cheatsheet

-Twenty of the strongest pairs from fifty-seven issues.
-Read ten and you will feel the shape.
+The twenty strongest pairs from fifty-seven issues, ranked.
+Read the top ten and you will feel the shape.

 For guests and cohosts prepping their own.
 Skim, calibrate, then go find yours.